Eikix/articles/blog-posts/my-first-sync-article/my-first-sync-article.md

 From there, you have two options:

 1. Handling the deployment of your other resources separately, for instance using the AWS CDK.
-[Sebastian Bille](https://dev.to/tastefulelk) wrote a cool article about this subject.
+[Sebastian Bille](https://dev.to/tastefulelk) wrote [a cool article](https://dev.to/aws-builders/combining-serverless-framework-aws-cdk-1dg0) about this subject.
 The main consequence of this approach is having two separate stacks that deploy independently.
 A situation might arise where one of the two deployment fails.
 Having only one deployment process for your application solves this downside.

 2. Have Serverless Framework provision your resources as part of its deployment cycle.
 The trade-off is having to write vanilla Cloud Formation.
 If you've never done it before, believe me, it's a DevX faux-pas 🙅.
-Thankfully, [Fred Barthelet](https://dev.to/fredericbarthelet) wrote an awesome article on how to replace vanilla Cloud Formation by AWS CDK constructs.
+Thankfully, [Fred Barthelet](https://dev.to/fredericbarthelet) wrote [an awesome article](https://dev.to/kumo/serverless-framework-aws-cdk-1dnf) on how to replace vanilla Cloud Formation by AWS CDK constructs.

-Essentially, `aws-cdk` stacks have a transpilation method that allows the dev-friendly code you wrote to be transpiled to Cloud formation.
+Essentially, `aws-cdk` stack classes have a transpilation method that allows the dev-friendly Typescript code you wrote to be transpiled to Cloud formation.
 The downside to this process is the necessity to write a lot of boilerplate code everytime you need a new resource (SQS queue, etc.).

 These two solutions solve many interesting use-cases that developers face when building cloud native apps: